WiFi In Your Home

 Wired WiFi Access Point

 PowerLine can be problematic in some houses due to electrical interference or unusual mains wiring.
 If this is the case the best option is to run CAT5 cables and fit wireless access points on the end.
 For example you could have your WiFi Router in the lounge downstairs to cover one end of a large house.
 Then run a CAT5 cable around the outside walls to the other end and fit a WiFi access point to give adequate coverage for most of the house.
-The new point must be configured so it does not conflict with your existing router.
+The new access point can provide spare Ethernet sockets to plug in your smart TV/games machine/media streamer.
+It must be configured so it does not conflict with your existing router.
 Typical cost £250.